Premises Liability Lawyer & Slip-And-Fall Injury Lawyer

 All Am.
 Quality Foods, Inc. v.
 Smith, No. A16A1669 (Ga.
 Ct.
 App.
 Feb.
 27, 2017).

-Slip-and-fall cases are considered to be straightforward in the legal field, however they can involve a magnitude of issues including; a transfer of the case from state to federal court, evidentiary disputes, and even several pre-trail dispositive motions.
-Even the most straightforward cases takes time and skill to navigate properly.
+Slip-and-fall cases are considered to be straightforward in the legal field, however, they can involve a magnitude of issues including; a transfer of the case from state to federal court, evidentiary disputes, and even several pre-trial dispositive motions.
+Even the most straightforward cases take time and skill to navigate properly.
 If you or a loved one has been injured and believe you possibly have a case please seek legal counsel prior to proceeding with any legal actions.
-At The Sessions Law Firm we work hard every day to ensure you and your family receive the compensation you deserve.
+At Sessions & Fleischman, we work hard every day to ensure you and your family receive the compensation you deserve.